-Most Common Cybersecurity Threats in 2023: Safeguarding Users Against Evolving Risks
+Most Common Cybersecurity Threats in 2024: Safeguarding Users Against Evolving Risks

-It has been predicted that in 2023, users in the UK and globally will have to deal with many cyber threats that would need attentiveness and bold measures.
+It has been predicted that in 2024, users in the UK and globally will have to deal with many cyber threats that will need attentiveness and bold measures.
 For VPN users in the UK, tools such as ExpressVPN for the UK can come in handy to keep track of their internet navigation.
-Living in a developed country makes them highly prone to the latest types of online scams and so, installing a reliable VPN app on their devices gives them an additional layer of protection against potential hazards.

 Phishing Attacks and Ransomware